anhnguyen765/anhnguyen765/README.md

 # Hey there!
-I'm a driven second-year Computer Science student at QUT, with a passion for crafting innovative websites and software while delving into the depths of algorithms.
+I'm a Computer Science student at QUT, with a passion for crafting innovative websites while delving into the depths of algorithms.
 But my interests don't stop there; I'm equally captivated by the power of statistics and data visualisation.

 # About Me
 🚀 I'm pursuing a major in Computer Science with minors in Mathematics and Statistics.\